bumps/bumps/README.rst

 * update plot so that the displayed "chisq" is consistent with nllf
 * slight modification to the DREAM DE crossover ratio so that no crossover weight ever goes to zero.
+* par.dev(std) now uses the initial value of the parameter as the center of the distribution for a gaussian prior on par, as stated in the documentation.
+In older releases it was incorrectly defaulting to mean=0 if the mean was not specified.

 v0.7.6 2016-08-05
 -----------------